udayakumar-s/ej2-angular-docs/ej2-angular/introduction.md

 domainurl: ##DomainURL##
 ---

-# Introduction in Angular Introduction md component
+# Welcome to Syncfusion Angular UI Components (Essential JS 2)

 Syncfusion Angular UI (Essential JS 2) is a collection of modern TypeScript based true Angular Components.
 It has support for Ahead Of Time (AOT) compilation and Tree-Shaking.
 All the components are developed from the ground up to be lightweight, responsive, modular and touch friendly.